Hazebyte/CrateReloaded/docs/config/crate.md

             - 'permission:(user.vip), cmd:(pex add %player% user.vip)'
 ```

-!> In the case that the player has all permissions in a crate or is an operator,
-the plugin will not take a key and return a message for the player.
+!> In the case that there are no fallback rewards, and the player has all permissions or is an operator, the plugin will not take a key.
+An error message will be sent to the player.

 ###### Fallback Rewards

-If the player has all permissions in a crate or is an operator, you may provide a fallback reward.
+If the player has every permissions for each reward in a crate or is an operator, you may provide a fallback reward.
+Otherwise, an error message
+will be sent to the player.

 ```YML
     reward: